SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 #### Install OBS Websocket

 SAMMI is now compatible with OBS websocket 5.0.
-As this version is still very new, please note that some of your extensions might now work with it until they have been updated.
+As this version is still very new, please note that some of your extensions might not work with it until they have been updated.

 To ensure the 4.x version protocol is still supported, you can download the 4.9.1-compat plugin available at the link below.